hulloitskai/junior/README.md

 ## Implementation

-`junior` uses [`valyala/fasthttp`](https://github.com/valyala/fasthttp) behind the scenes to give itself that extra edge, and is boostrapped with [`urfave/cli`](https://github.com/urfave/cli).
+`junior` uses [`valyala/fasthttp`](https://github.com/valyala/fasthttp) behind the scenes to give itself that extra edge, and is bootstrapped with [`urfave/cli`](https://github.com/urfave/cli).

 The Docker image [`stevenxie/junior`][docker] features a version of `junior`